dacorvo/kaizouman.github.io/_posts/2018-07-26-stdp-tensorflow.md

 Spike Timing Dependent Plasticity ([STDP](https://en.wikipedia.org/wiki/Spike-timing-dependent_plasticity)) is a biological process that inspired an unsupervised training method for SNNs.

-In this article, I will try to reproduce the STDP experiments described in [Masquelier & Thorpe (2008)](https://www.semanticscholar.org/paper/Spike-Timing-Dependent-Plasticity-Finds-the-Start-Masquelier-Guyonneau/432b5bfa6fc260289fef45544a43ebcd8892915e) using [Tensorflow](https://www.tensorflow.org/) instead of Matlab.
+In this article, I will provide an illustration of how STDP can be used to teach a single neuron to identify a repeating pattern in a continuous stream of input spikes.

 <!--more-->

+For this, I will reproduce the STDP experiments described in [Masquelier & Thorpe (2008)](https://www.semanticscholar.org/paper/Spike-Timing-Dependent-Plasticity-Finds-the-Start-Masquelier-Guyonneau/432b5bfa6fc260289fef45544a43ebcd8892915e) using [Tensorflow](https://www.tensorflow.org/) instead of Matlab.

 ## LIF neuron model